 This website had the unfortunate timing of launching right when Chase ended the ability to book Disney packages.
 While you could still book all things Disney (tickets, packages, hotels, cruises) through Citi’s cruises and tours department, 1.25 cents per point just didn’t feel as good as 1.5 cents per point with the Chase Sapphire Reserve.
 Here at Miles to the Magic we just realized that you can book Disney vacations with City National Bank rewards!
-Better yet, you can get up to 1.35* cents per point, which beats 1.25 from Citi.
+Unfortunately, after a recent devaluation you can only get about 1.2 cents per point, but if you have a lot of CNB rewards this isn’t a bad way to use them.
 The key here is that Connexions runs City National Bank’s cruises and tours department, just like Citi.
 And we’re pretty sure you get the same great benefits:

 - You can match the cheapest price on Disney’s website

 - You can use Annual Pass discounts or discounts that were e-mailed personally to you

 - If you have the City National Bank Crystal Infinite card, you can get a 1.2x uplift (your points are worth 1.2 cents each when booking through the cruises and tours department)

 To unlock full value, you need to have the City National Bank Crystal Infinite card.
 While the card can be a bit of a pain to apply for, we really think it brings a lot of value to the table.

 (Miles to the Magic tip: if you and your spouse both have the cards, you can pool your rewards).

 Let’s take a look at how to get to the City National Bank Rewards cruises and tours department and what you can do with them.
 (Spoiler alert: it’s pretty similar to Citibank!)